Pain Points in Performance Analytics for Agencies

 Notice that analytics and performance metrics are the final item on the list.
 If the previous articles of the brief go unaddressed, then the likelihood that all resultant measurements will be strategically misaligned in some way is guaranteed.

-How reporting software improves analytics for agencies
+How reporting software improves agency analytics

 It’s possible to run an agency without dedicated software for the client reporting process.
 But at a certain scale, the effort to gather and report on performance analytics supersedes the value those reports generate.